YawBoah/Don-t-hang-me-game/README.md

 ## Contributing

-Contributions to this Hangman game are welcome!
+Contributions to this Don't Hang Me game are welcome!
 If you have any ideas for improvements or new features, please open an issue or create a pull request.
 Your contributions can help make this game even better.

 ## License

-This Hangman Game is released under the [MIT License](LICENSE).
+This Don't Hang Me Game is released under the [MIT License](LICENSE).

 ---